Connie Colleen, OTR/L, ECHM

 At the core of everything I do is this belief: people deserve to keep living full, meaningful lives for as long as possible, surrounded by familiarity, dignity, and purpose.
 It’s an honor to walk alongside individuals and families during this stage of life, and I don’t take that responsibility lightly.

-Juli Doyle, OTR/L
+Juli Doyle, OTL

 Juli joined the PNW Home for Life team in September 2025 and brings both deep compassion and practical expertise to her work with older adults.
 Originally from Tennessee, Juli’s passion for occupational therapy began early in life as she helped care for her grandmother, who lived with right-sided hemiparesis and used a wheelchair for 18 years.
 Supporting her grandmother’s daily routines planted the seeds for what would become a lifelong calling.